kingbonj/RomeroCookies/README.md

 ## Contents

-This database contains many lines of dialogue from his trilogy of the dead movies with a few personal quotes.
+This database contains 200+ lines of dialogue from his trilogy of the dead movies with a few personal quotes.

 1. Night of the Living Dead (1968)